hhvm/user-documentation/guides/hhvm/03-advanced-usage/02-repo-authoritative.md

 Flag | Description
 -----|------------
-`--module` | specifies a directory (module) to include in the repository `--ffile` | forces a specific file to include in the repository
+`--module` | specifies a directory (module) containing Hack code that should
+           | be added to the repository
+`--ffile`  | specifies a specific file containing Hack code that should be
+           | added to the repository

 ## Manually Deploying the Repo